ZoveMe/Domain-Reputation-Checker/README.md

 # Domain/IP Reputation Checker – Modern Web App

-This repository contains a full‑stack implementation of the Domain/IP reputation checker you requested.
+This repository contains a full‑stack implementation of the Domain/IP reputation checker.
 The design follows a clean, minimalist aesthetic with a glassmorphism twist and is built with **React** on the client side and **Express** (Node.js) on the server side.
 It also includes Tailwind CSS for rapid styling and modern typography.

 ## Getting Started